What is Webflow? Is it actually worth it?

 The site build series of the course teaches you how to build a basic one-page website.
 The page contains a navigation bar, a hero, some items in grids, a form, and a footer.

-Site build: Hero
+- Site build: Navigation

 I recommend watching this course even if you skipped the “Getting Started” series.
 They built a different website than the one I show below, but I follow the same general steps, which we will cover.
 The videos are short and video format helps you find things in the menu.
 I don’t go over publishing the site because we plan to write about the steps to first buy your own domain, so I recommend at least watching “Site build: Publishing the Site” if you want to see what the publishing process is like.